Wildlife & Habitat Protection

-If crafts are handled with sensitivity there can be minimal or zero disturbance.
-Zoning of sensitive areas, speed restrictions, awareness of seasonal and geographical sensitivities, and education can all be used to mitigate the impact of boat use on wildlife.
+As well as education, zoning of sensitive areas, speed restrictions, awareness of seasonal and geographical sensitivities can all be used to mitigate the impact of boating activities on wildlife.

 Laws that protect particular species: